stuffmc/XNGAPIClient/README.md

 You can optain a consumer key and consumer secret by visiting https://dev.xing.com/applications and pressing the create app button.

 ## Set callback URL for OAuth authentication
-To authenticate the user via OAuth we switch to Safari.
-You need to register a callback URL that we can redirect to after successful login.
+You need to setup the callback URL, which can be called after the user successfully logged in via Safari.
 Using the XING API Client your callback URL scheme will be ```xingapp<YOUR CONSUMER KEY>://```.
 An example would be ```xingapp4a568854ef676b://```

-### Step 1
-Register your callback URL on https://dev.xing.com/applications by clicking on the settings icon next to the app you just created and entering the callback URL scheme (as described above) in ```OAuth Dialogue / Callback domain``` field.

-### Step 2
-Register the same URL scheme in your apps Info.plist:
+To set it up just these steps:

+1. Click on your Project file.
+2. Make sure your main target is selected.
+3. Click on the Info button.
-▾ URL Types (Array)
+4. Expand the URL Types section.
-	▾ Item 0 (Dictionary)
-			URL Identifier (String) com.xing.xingapi
-			▾ URL Schemes (Array) (1 item)
-				Item 0	(String) <YOUR URL SCHEME, like "xingapp4a568854ef676b">
+5. Hit the + button.
+6. Add your scheme in the above described style

 ## Configure your App Delegate